Klara Miuller: Playing career

-2020–2025 during the five world women's ice hockey championships so far, playing 24 games she scored 42 goals, made 20 assists so landing a total of 62 points.
-This made her the all-time leading player of the Lithuanian national team.
+2020–2024 during the four world women's ice hockey championships, she scored 36 goals, made 14 assists and became the all-time leading player of the Lithuanian national team.
 2022–2023 she became the best player in the Baltic Women's Ice Hockey Championship, scoring 36 goals in the regular season and 11 more in the playoffs.
 In 2024 Klara was elected captain of the Lithuanian women's ice hockey team and was awarded best player of team Lithuania after the 2024 third A division of the World Women's Ice Hockey Championship.
-In the 2025 IIHF Division III A tournament, she played a pivotal role in securing the gold medal for Lithuania.
-Over five games, Miuller scored six goals and provided six assists, ranking second in total points, goals, and assists for the entire tournament.
-Notably, she scored a hat-trick and added two assists in a 10-3 victory over South Africa, and netted the overtime game-winning goal shorthanded against Thailand, leading to a 2-1 win.
-Her exceptional performance earned her the title of top forward by the tournament directors.
-Next year Lithuania will be able to climb up a higher division.

 Achievements

 The following are Klara Miuller's career highlights by season: